WilfordBrimley/cpuminer-multi/README.md

-CPUMiner-Multi
+cpuresearch-Multi
 ==============

-###NOTE: Wolf's cpuminer-multi is no longer maintained - please use https://github.com/genesismining/sgminer-gm.
+###NOTE: Wolf's cpuresearch-multi is no longer maintained - please use https://github.com/genesismining/sgminer-gm.

-This is a multi-threaded CPU miner, fork of [LucasJones](//github.com/lucasjones)' cpuminer-multi.
+This is a multi-threaded CPU miner, fork of [LucasJones](//github.com/lucasjones)' cpuresearch-multi.

 #### Table of contents